-On the other hand, when we subscribe to our confessions, we are not asserting that we hold every historical or scientific statement in them as infallibly true.
+When we subscribe to our confessions, we are not asserting that we hold every historical or scientific statement in them as infallibly true.
 There are, for example, historical errors.
 Ambrose is listed as the author of a quotation in Article VI of the Augsburg Confession (Triglotta, p 47).
 The quotation, however, was taken from a document called the Ambrosiaster, which according to modern historians was not written by Ambrose.
 We do not subscribe to this historical error, but to the doctrine asserted in the quotation, "It is ordained of God that he who believes in Christ is saved, freely receiving remission of sins, without works, by faith alone."
 Likewise the quotation attributed to Augustine in Article XVIII is from a work which is now attributed to someone else (Triglotta, p 51).
 In T.D.
-XI, Matthew 22:14 is incorrectly cited as Matthew 20:16 (Triglotta, p 1079).
+XI Matthew 22:14 is incorrectly cited as Matthew 20:16 (Triglotta, p 1079).
 In S.A.
-II, IV, Luther incorrectly refers to Revelation 10:3 as coming from Revelation 12 (Triglotta, p 473).
-The Apology's interpretation of the words "the communion of saints" in the Apostles Creed as a description of the Holy Christian Church may not be a historically correct interpretation of the original meaning of the creed, which may have referred to the sharing of holy things, that is, the means of grace (Triglotta, p 229).
+II, IV Luther incorrectly refers to Revelation 10:3 as coming from Revelation 12 (Triglotta, p 473).
+We do not think the origin of the word "mass" can be traced to Deuteronomy 16:10 (Ap.
+XII, Triglotta, p 413).
+The Apology's interpretation of the words "the communion of saints" in the Apostles Creed as a description of the Holy Christian Church may not be a historically correct interpretation of the original meaning of the creed, which may have referred to the sharing of holy things, that is, to the means of grace (Ap.
+IV, Triglotta, p 229).

 We do not subscribe to the scientific viewpoints mentioned in passing in the confessions.
-Article I of the Formula of Concord says, "when a magnet is smeared with garlic-juice, its natural power is not thereby removed, but only impeded."
-We don't subscribe to the idea that garlic juice weakens magnets.
-In this case the use of this statement against quia subscription to the confessions is silly because the statement about magnets and garlic is not a statement of the confessors, but part of a statement of Strigel which they are rejecting.
+Article I of the Formula of Concord says, "When a magnet is smeared with garlic-juice, its natural power is not thereby removed, but only impeded."
+We don't subscribe to the idea the garlic juice weakens magnets.
+In this case, the attempt to use this statement against quia subscription to the confessions is actually quite silly because the statement about magnets and garlic is not an assertion of the confessors, but part of a statement of Strigel which they are rejecting.
 Their assertion is "we reject...that original sin is only an external impediment to the good spiritual powers, and not a despoliation or want of the same, as when a magnet is smeared with garlic-juice, its natural power is not thereby removed, but only impeded; or that this stain can be easily wiped away like a spot from the face or pigment from the wall."
-Regardless of whether or not the confessors agreed with Strigel's belief that the powers of a magnet are impeded by garlic juice, our subscription is to their rejection of Strigel's doctrine that "original sin is only an external impediment to the good spiritual powers, and not a despoliation or want of the same," not to the scientific views included in that rejection.
+Regardless of whether or not the confessors agreed with Strigel's belief that the powers of a magnet are impeded by garlic juice, our subscription is to their rejection of Strigel's doctrine that "original sin is only an external impediment to the good spiritual powers, and not a despoliation or want of the same."
+We are not subscribing to the scientific views included in that rejection.